-Many of us look forward to the beauty of the holiday season, which heightens our joy and excitement, however, if we aren’t excited it can really impact positive emotions if we are anxious and lack enthusiasm.
+Many of us look forward to the beauty of the holiday season, which heightens our joy and excitement.
+However, the season can negatively impact positive emotions if we are anxious and lack enthusiasm.

-If you want to get the most of the holiday season you may consider learning to control your emotions by observing their effect on you and others.
+If you want to get the most out of the holiday season, you may consider learning to control your emotions by observing their effect on you and others.

-If we can stay focused on the positive aspects of the holiday season, it really makes a difference in our outlook.
+It makes a difference in our outlook if we stay focused on the positive aspects of the holiday season.
 Emotion is powerful and can quickly influence our mood and those around us.
-It's important to manage them, especially during the holidays, a time that can be stressful for many.
+It's essential to manage them, especially during the holidays, which can be stressful for many.

 Knowing this, we need to prepare ourselves psychologically and emotionally.
-If you find yourself feeling this way, you may want to reflect on your emotional contagion and its potential impact on others.
+If you feel this way, you may want to reflect on your emotional contagion and its potential impact on others.

-When you're in a challenging situation or feeling troubled your negative thoughts can actually inhibit you from making the necessary rational decisions and/or reduce the patience you require to wait it out.
+When you're in a challenging situation or feeling troubled, your negative thoughts can inhibit you from making the necessary rational decisions and reduce the patience required to wait it out.

-What you need in these moments is a distraction to allow a positive frame of mind to take control or allow time for your rational thoughts to emerge.
+In these moments, you need a distraction to allow a positive frame of mind to take control or allow time for your rational thoughts to emerge.

 A smile will offset a negative emotional state.
-Laughing and smiling sends signals to your brain that you are happy.
-Once that occurs the thoughts your mind produces are suddenly positive.
-Smiling is so powerful it can make you forget what you’re upset about.
+Laughing and smiling send signals to your brain that you are happy.
+Once that occurs, the thoughts your mind produces are suddenly positive.
+Smiling is so powerful it can make you forget what is upsetting you.
 By the time you remember the upsetting situation, your brain has a different point of view towards it.

 This strategy is relatively simple but can also be very effective when you don't have time to deal with the situation and need to be upbeat and engaging for your next family visit (during the holidays) or meeting if you are at work.

-To really understand the impact your emotions have on others, you first need practice observing them.
+To understand your emotions' impact on others, you must first practice observing them.

-- Examine the facial expression and body language of your audience immediately after you finish speaking.
+- Examine your audience's facial expression and body language immediately after you finish speaking.

-- Consider how your emotions affected the individuals around you.
+- Consider how your emotions affect the individuals around you.

-- Did others give you eye contact in support of what you were saying, or did they look away during or when you finished speaking?
+- Did others give you eye contact to support what you were saying, or did they look away when you finished speaking?

 - Write down how your uncontrolled emotions affected those around you.

-- Consider how you could share the information differently if you had better control of your emotions.
+- Consider how you could share the information differently if you controlled your emotions better.

-- Choose one or two of the people who observed your behaviour and privately ask them how it affected them.
+- Select one or two people who observed your behaviour and privately ask them how it affected them.

-- Continue to monitor how your emotions on how they affect others.
+- Continue to monitor how your emotions affect others.

 Practicing this exercise will help you become more aware of your emotions and emotional contagion.
 It will help you better observe and manage the ripple effect emotions can have throughout the holidays and into the New Year.